MathiasEskildsen/ONT-AmpSeq/README.md

 - [Outputs](#outputs)
 - [Stats script](#usage-of-stats-script)
 - [Database Choice](#databases)

 ## Requirements
-Requires a Linux OS or WSL

-This workflow requires conda or mamba to install the required tools for the pipeline.
-Snakemake will automatically install the correct version of the tools required for the pipeline.
-However, for the first time use you need to install conda or mamba and create an environment containing snakemake and snakedeploy.
+### Hardware requirements
+As a general recommendation for running ONT-AmpSeq whilst producing every possible output, at least 32 threads and 40 GB of memory are advised.
+THese high requirements stem from the multithreading capabilities of the various software and tools used in the pipeline, as well as the need/possibility to handle very large datasets/databases.
+While the pipeline has been successfully run with 1 thread and as little as 4 GB of memory using smaller datasets `~/ONT-AmpSeq/.test/test_data` and the MiDAS v5.3 [SINTAX database](https://www.midasfieldguide.org/guide/downloads), using large datasets may cause minimap2 to run out of memory.
+Additionally, in order to load the general BLAST-formatted [GenBank database](https://www.ncbi.nlm.nih.gov/genbank/) requires ~40 GB of memory, see [BLAST database formatting](#databases).

+### Software requirements
+To run ONT-AmpSeq, Linux OS or WSL is required.
+Installation of software/tools utilized in the workflow is based on and requires conda.
+Using snakemake, the correct versions of the tools will automatically be installed to ensure version compatibility.
+However, prior to installing ONT-AmpSeq, conda and the subsequent conda environment are required to facilitate the installation of the various utilised tools for both the snakemake and SnakeDeploy installations.
+For more details, see [SnakeDeploy installation](#usage-of-workflow-snakedeploy).

-Conda can be installed by following this [guide](https://conda.io/projects/conda/en/latest/user-guide/install/index.html) and Mamba can be installed by following this [guide]().
+Conda can be installed by following this [guide](https://conda.io/projects/conda/en/latest/user-guide/install/index.html) or Mamba can be installed by following this [guide](https://mamba.readthedocs.io/en/latest/installation/mamba-installation.html).
-It is recommended to follow the original documentation, however below is the commands used to freshly install the software on a Linux machine as per their documentation (14-05-2024).
+It is recommended to follow the original documentation.
+However, below are the commands used to freshly install the software on a Linux machine as per their documentation (14-05-2024).
-Miniconda:
+Latest version of Miniconda:
 ```
 mkdir -p ~/miniconda3
 wget https://repo.anaconda.com/miniconda/Miniconda3-latest-Linux-x86_64.sh -O ~/miniconda3/miniconda.sh